-- Always working in an open environment avoiding private or unobserved situations and encouraging open communication.
-This includes digital environments and means we do not engage in one-to-one emails, texts, Messenger or other private digital communications with children, young people and adults at risk. - Treating all children, young people and adults at risk equally with respect and dignity. - Always putting the welfare of each child/young person/adult at risk first. - Maintaining a safe and appropriate distance with children, young people and adults at risk (e.g. it is not appropriate for staff or volunteers to have an intimate relationship with them or to share a room/changing room with them, nor should MSP staff give medication or apply sunscreen to children, young people or adults at risk unless written permission has been provided by their parent or carer). - Building balanced relationships based on mutual trust and empowering all to share in decision making. - Making sport fun, enjoyable and promoting fair play.

-- Ensuring that if any form of manual/physical support is required, it should be provided openly.
+- Always working in an open environment avoiding private or unobserved situations and encouraging open communication. - Treating all children, young people and adults at risk equally with respect and dignity. - Always putting the welfare of each child/young person/adult at risk first. - Maintaining a safe and appropriate distance with children, young people and adults at risk (e.g. it is not appropriate for staff or volunteers to have an intimate relationship with them or to share a room with them). - Building balanced relationships based on mutual trust and empowering all to share in decision making. - Making sport fun, enjoyable and promoting fair play. - Ensuring that if any form of manual/physical support is required, it should be provided openly and according to guidelines provided by the Coach Education Programme.
 If it is difficult to maintain hand positions when the child/ adult at risk is constantly moving, they should always be consulted and their agreement gained.
-Some parents are becoming increasingly sensitive about manual support and when working with children their views should always be carefully considered. - Keeping up to date with technical skills, qualifications and insurance. - Involving parents/carers wherever possible.
+Some parents are becoming increasingly sensitive about manual support and when working with children their views should always be carefully considered. - Keeping up to date with technical skills, qualifications and insurance.

+- Involving parents/carers wherever possible.
 For example, encouraging them to take responsibility for children/adults at risk in their care in the changing rooms.
-If groups have to be supervised in the changing rooms, always ensure parents, teachers, coaches or officials work in pairs. - Being an excellent role model this includes not smoking, using e-cigarettes or drinking alcohol in the company of children and young people. - Giving enthusiastic and constructive feedback rather than negative criticism. - Recognising the developmental needs and capacity of children, young people and adults at risk avoiding excessive training or competition and not pushing them against their will. - Securing parental or carer consent in writing to act in loco parentis, if the need arises to administer emergency first aid and/or other medical treatment. - Keeping a written record of any injury that occurs, along with the details of any treatment given.
+If groups have to be supervised in the changing rooms, always ensure parents, teachers, coaches or officials work in pairs. - Being an excellent role model this includes not smoking or drinking alcohol in the company of children and young people. - · Giving enthusiastic and constructive feedback rather than negative criticism. - Recognising the developmental needs and capacity of children, young people and adults at risk - avoiding excessive training or competition and not pushing them against their will. - Securing parental or carer consent in writing to act in loco parentis, if the need arises to administer emergency first aid and/or other medical treatment. - Keeping a written record of any injury that occurs, along with the details of any treatment given.